 The only passage using Gehenna that seems to be quoting or paraphrasing an Old Testament passage is Mark 9: 43-48 which is drawing on Isaiah 66:24.
 Isaiah 66 is still the same Prophecy as 65, which is clearly what Revelation 21 is drawing on, so this is contemporary with when the New Heaven and New Earth will be created.
 So it can't be describing Hades (Also Sheol is not used in the verse) but could fit the Lake of Fire.

-Luke 16's parable of the Rich Man and Lazarus is the only passage linking Torment or Fire to Hell where Hades rather then Gehenna is used.
+Luke 16's parable of the Rich Man and Lazarus is the only passage linking Torment or a Flame to Hell where Hades rather then Gehenna is used.

 Deuteronomy 32:22 is the only passage linking fire to Sheol.
 KJV onliers will often call this the first reference to "Hell" in The Bible since Sheol's appearances in Genesis are all translated Grave in the KJV.
 But this verse does not attribute this Fire to tormenting the currently dead but does possibly connect it to future Judgment.
 The only difference between Sheol and NT Hades is Sheol might be a broader term that includes more of the depths of the Earth then just where the dead is/was.
 And thus may include Tartaros/The Abyss.
 And also could include the very center of The Earth, which modern Scientists believe is hotter then the surface of the Sun.